Generating infinite random graphs: Zero-one sequences

-We are ready to consider sequences with $0\leq d_i\leq 1$.
+As the title suggests, the standing assumption for the section is that $0\leq d_n\leq 1\text{ for all }n\geq 0$.
 We will also assume that there are infinitely many $1$'s in the sequence, for otherwise we really have a finite sequence and an essentially finite graph (plus isolated vertices), and we get a problem of a very different flavor.
 It is clear that the number of connected components of the generated graph is equal to the number of $0$'s in the sequence, and each component is a tree.